ZebraEatCake/Automatic-Number-Plate-Recognition/cv_summonsystem/README.md

 1. Add Your Data
-Place any test images in the folder: ./data/unseen *Make sure images are in .jpg, .jpeg, or .png format.
+Place any test images in the folder: ./data/unseen Make sure images are in .jpg, .jpeg, or .png format.

+2. Install Dependencies
-2. Open command prompt inside the main cv_summonsystem folder
+Open a command prompt inside the main cv_summonsystem folder and run:

+pip install -r requirements.txt

-3. Type: venv\Scripts\activate
+3. Run Inference
+Run the following command:

-4. Type: python infer_and_ocr.py --folder ./data/unseen --model best_model.pth
+python infer_and_ocr.py --folder ./data/unseen --model best_model.pth

 🔍 Notes
 OCR Engine: Uses EasyOCR with grayscale + Otsu thresholding for better text extraction from license plates.